lucadanna011/lucadanna.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am a Ph.D. student in Statistics and Computer Science at University Luigi Bocconi.
-My reasearch interests are on mathematical analysis, in particular in optimal transport and geometric analysis.
+I am a PhD student in Statistics and Computer Science at Bocconi University, Milan.
+I graduated in Mathematics from the University of Pavia, where I mainly explored the fields of Probability and Statistics Theory, Mathematical Analysis and Optimization.
+My current reasearch interests are on Stochastic Processes, Stochastic Differential Equations, Stochastic Control and Mathematical Finance.

-If you need more informations, feel free to contact me by email: [alessandro.pinzi@phd.unibocconi.it](mailto:alessandro.pinzi@phd.unibocconi.it).
+If you need more information, contact me at [luca.danna@phd.unibocconi.it](mailto:luca.danna@phd.unibocconi.it).